MPEDS/mpeds-coder/README.md

 ## Development plan

 This is a product in early alpha stages.
-Features we hope to have working soon:
+Features we hope to have working eventually:

-* Robust admin dashboard
 * Template system for variables
 * Ability to specify multiple article sources
 * Generalizing an n-pass structure and control flow
 * Ability for multiple database integration
-* User management
 * Cross-browser compatibility

-* Visual article queuing
-*
+If you're a movement or event data scholar and have a specific project for which you think this would be a good tool, shoot Alex Hanna (alex.hanna@gmail.com) a message.

 ## Acknowledgments